-Root access to a dedicated server allows for administrative-level changes to a dedicated server.
+Root access to a dedicated server allows for administrative-level changes to the dedicated server.

 Experienced IT professionals can take advantage of having root access.
 They can optimize a dedicated server for hosting web services smoothly and securely.

-As a system administrator, you gain complete control over your dedicated server.
+As a system administrator with root access, you gain complete control over your dedicated server.
 It’s the same level of control you would get from a physical dedicated server in your office.

 Keep on reading to learn more about: